mwdawson/mwdawson.github.io/projects.md

 ### Publications

-- Luo, et al., "Genome sequence of the progenitor of the wheat D genome Aegilops tauschii," _Nature_ (2017)
+- Luo, M.-C. et al., "Genome sequence of the progenitor of the wheat D genome Aegilops tauschii," _Nature_ (2017)

 - **Dawson, M.** and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to  Longitudinal Snippet Data," _Journal of the American Statistical Association_ (2017)